MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

     - Installs, enables, and configures firewall rules for SSH services that allow remote installation of apps.
     - (Desktop only) Allows enabling of the Windows subsystem for Linux.
 For more info, see [About Bash on Ubuntu on Windows](https://msdn.microsoft.com/commandline/wsl/about).

-For more detailed info about the options, see [Which settings should I choose: sideload apps or developer mode?](https://msdn.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development#which-settings-should-i-choose-sideload-apps-or-developer-mode)
+For detailed info about the options, see the section **Which settings should I choose: sideload apps or developer mode?** below.

 **To use developer features**